Theme

 Evolution-oriented framing

-The notable angle is the project’s emphasis on self-evolving workflows, which gives it a different posture from more static agent stacks.
+The project emphasizes self-evolving workflows, which gives it a different posture from more static agent stacks.

 Availability